Showing posts with label Sports - Boxing. Show all posts

 Do not talk about fight club

-Okay, outside of stock car racing, I can't say that I'm a big sports fan and Boxing is something that has never appealed to me in the slightest.
-However, in the interest of keeping things as varied as possible, I'm always looking to try new stuff.
-So, I downloaded World Championship Boxing Manager by Krisalis which they released in 1991.
+Outside of stock car racing, I can't say that I'm a sports fan, and Boxing is something that has never appealed to me in the slightest.
+In the interest of keeping things as varied as possible, I'm always looking to try new stuff.
+So, I downloaded World Championship Boxing Manager by Krisalis, which they released in 1991.

-Now, I admit to being dubious about anything with "manager" in the name because it usually means boring and just for the uber-geeks.
-But then I noticed AtariMania had this listed as STe Enhanced which certainly whet my appetite.
+I admit to being dubious about anything with "manager" in the name because it usually means boring or for the uber-geeks.
+Then I noticed AtariMania had this listed as STe Enhanced, which whetted my appetite.
 Well, what can I say, I'm a sucker for anything STe enhanced!!
 Let's just hope I don't die of boredom.
 Ha!

 Here's the place to get things organised and to ensure the care of your fighters.
 Gripping stuff!